aashrai/brahma-hibernateutils/README.md

 }
 ```
 ## Project Brahma
-This repo is a part of project brahma, a suite of annotation processors built with :hearts: by folks at [Gozefo]: https://www.gozefo.com/ enginnering to remove boilerplate in our java projects.
+This repo is a part of project brahma, a suite of annotation processors built with :hearts: by folks at [Gozefo]( https://www.gozefo.com/) enginnering to remove boilerplate in our java projects.

 ## License
 MIT License